-Market risk arises on all market risk sensitive financial instruments, including securities, and derivative instruments, as well as from financial or structural positions.
+Market risk arises on all market risk sensitive financial instruments, including securities as well as from financial or structural positions.
 The objective of market risk management is to avoid excessive exposure of earnings and equity to loss and to reduce the Company's exposure to the volatility inherent in financial instruments.